psychemedia/storytelling-notes/unforeseen-nonsense.md

 " The greater part of the Princess' blood had congealed from fright before daylight broke.
 When the dawn had come, he again became what he was before, and the girl, though overwhelmed with grief, said nothing to her father, in order to see how matters, would turn out ; but when she sees how next night things were the same, and worse, ' Eh ! ' said she to herself, ' this can neither be eaten nor chewed ; ' and she runs to her father, and tells him how matters stand, and begs him to call her husband, and inquire into the case.

 "So the King calls him, and asks him how it is ; and he answers that he is under a curse pronounced on him by his father, and hence his affliction : he begged him to leave him the Princess, that she might go and find his father, and win his blessing, that so he might be delivered from the plague, after which, he would return.
 Then he obtains the Princess : the King gives him a body-guard into the bargain, and he takes his leave.
 As they were journeying in a wilderness, he changes into a demon, and says, 'Wife, I am hungry !' and straightway he gobbles up all the food they had.
 They go further, and again he cries, ' Wife, I am hungry ! ' and he gobbles up all the men of their escort, along with their horses, and only leaves his wife.
-Then he brought her to a place, where he lifted up a marble slab, and underneath there was a cave^. and he put her inside, and covered her up.
+Then he brought her to a place, where he lifted up a marble slab, and underneath there was a cave; and he put her inside, and covered her up.
 Alas, unhappy Princess, what sights were there to see !
 She sees slain beasts, she sees the flesh of men, she sees things that filled her soul with horror.
 Afterwards the monster comes and lifts the marble slab, and comes in and gives her human flesh to eat, and turns into a snake, and winds himself round her from her foot up to her head, and puts out his tongue, and thrusts it into her mouth, and sucks her blood.
 When the night was past he leaves her again, and departs.

 " But she was at death's door.
 Now when she left the palace she had taken with her, as a token of her mother's blessing, two ring-doves, which she carried in her bosom ; and nothing else remained to her for her solace but these two ring-doves ; and she thought to take a piece of paper, and write a letter to her mother, telling her the state of the case, and to tie it to the claw of one of the ring-doves, and let it go when the monster should leave, and if he did not discover. it, hoped that something might turn up.
 So she takes the piece of paper, and ties it to its claw, and lets it go away along with the monster ; the poor dove tries to fly out as he lifts the marble, but he perceiyes it, and swallows the bird whole.
 The next day she lets the other bird go.
 That one, by her mother's blessing, escaped, as luck would have it, and flew, and flew, and flew, and perched at the window of the Princess' castle.